 USP and its Implications for Measuring Microbial Recovery Rates

-Particle Measuring Systems (PMS) know the most cited observations with regulatory bodies is because of aseptic processing deficiencies.
-We also know it’s hard to keep up on the continuous changes to standards and regulations made to support the quality and safety of finished drug products.
+The most cited observations with regulatory bodies is due to aseptic processing deficiencies.
+Particle Measuring Systems (PMS) knows it’s hard to keep up on the continuous changes to standards and regulations made to support the quality and safety of finished drug products.

 That’s why we’ve developed a white paper to help you maintain statistically significant data even with the recent updates made to the United States Pharmacopeia (USP) Chapter <1116> on Microbiological Control and Monitoring of Aseptic Processing Environments.